edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast generate --reference-values k3s-qemu-tdx deployment/
 ```
 :::note[Missing TCB values]
-On bare-metal TDX, `contrast generate` is unable to fill in the `MinimumTeeTcbSvn` and `MrSeam` TCB values as they can vary between platforms.
+On bare-metal TDX, `contrast generate` is unable to fill in the `MinimumTeeTcbSvn` and `MrSeam` TCB values values of the created manifest.json as they can vary between platforms.
 They will have to be filled in manually.
 If you don't know the correct values use `ffffffffffffffffffffffffffffffff` and `000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000` respectively and observe the real values in the error messages in the following steps.
 This should only be done in a secure environment.
 :::